Ranger 7

-Ranger 7 was the first space probe of the United States to successfully transmit close images of the lunar surface back to Earth.
+Ranger 7 was the first NASA space probe to successfully transmit close-up images of the lunar surface back to Earth.
 It was also the first completely successful flight of the Ranger program.
 Launched on July 28, 1964, Ranger 7 was designed to achieve a lunar-impact trajectory and to transmit high-resolution photographs of the lunar surface during the final minutes of flight up to impact.